shervinsafavi/safavi_neuralComp2021/README.md

 Matlab codes provided in the 'visualizations' folder can be used reproduce the figures of this paper.

-To reproduce the figures, you need to first
+To reproduce the figures, you need a brief setup as explained below.

 ## Setup
 - Clone/download the content of the repository in your desired location,